meetnearme/api/README.md

      npm run dev
      ```
     You will use ```npm run dev``` command for all subsequent attempts to start the project

+7. Please look at the .env.example file for the bottom env variables.
+Please fill these out with the tables names found in your AWS account under dynamodb tables section.

+8. Please see below for the up to date Docker commands to build the project.

 - The following processes will run with `npm run dev`:
   1. **SST Go Lambda server:** Hot reload with Go rebuild.